portworx/lcfs/docs/file_operations.md

 ### `ioctls`

 There is support for a few ioctls for operations like creating/removing/loading/unloading layers.
 Currently, ioctls are supported only on the layer root directory.

+## File Handles

+File handles are formed by combining the layer index and the inode number of the file.
+This is a 64-bit number and is returned to FUSE when files are opened or created.
+This file handle is used to locate the file in subsequent operations such as read, readdir, write, truncate, flush, release, etc.

+The file handle for a shared file, when accessed from different layers, will differ because the layer index part of the file handle is different.
+This may turn out to be a problem when the same file is read from different layers because multiple copies of data may end up in the kernel page cache.
+To alleviate this problem, pages of a shared file in the kernel page cache are invalidated on its last close (this should be done when a file is closed in kernel, but FUSE does not have any knobs for doing this as of today).
+Also the direct-mount option cannot be used since that would prevent mmap.
+Ideally, FUSE should provide an option to bypass the page cache for a file if the file is not mmapped.

+## Locking Files
+Each inode has a read-write lock.
+Operations that can be run in shared mode (read, readdir, getattr, etc.), take the lock in shared mode, while other operations which modify the inode hold it in exclusive mode.
+This lock is not taken once a layer is frozen (meaning, a new layer is created on top of that layer and no more changes are allowed in the layer).